When Is the Best Time

 - After hatching, the parents leave their chick unguarded to catch fish during the day.
 When the chicks are about 5 weeks old, they wait outside the burrow to get fed at night.

-You need to book the evening tour in advance.
+You must book the evening tour in advance.
 The tour takes part directly after sunset.
 Give them a call on the booked day and ask for the exact time.
-These guided tours are great value for money, 22 AUD per adult and 10 AUD per child.
+These guided tours of 10-12 people are great value for money, 40 AUD per adult and 20 AUD per child.
 The guides have a huge knowledge and let you know how to observe the Fairy Penguins without disturbing them.
 No flashlight or torch, only red light for obvious reasons!
+You don't get the best shots, but the best experience for sure.
 Dress warmly, the tour lasts one hour.
 More information and tour booking

 Low Head Lighthouse and Cottages